infojunkie/blog/_posts/2018-04-02-synology-mediaserver.md

 procedure before doing so:

 - `ssh your-nas-hostname` to get into the NAS
-- `sudo su -` to become root
-- `su - postgres` to become the Postgres user
+- `sudo su - postgres` to become the Postgres user
 - `psql mediaserver` to connect to the media database
 - `select * from track where path like '%path/to/old/files%';` to identify the tracks that you want to remove - make sure you get that right!
 - `delete from track where path like '%path/to/old/files%';` to remove those entries and their children records in related tables